dirkclemens/staticmd/content/help/end-user-docu.md

 ---
-Title: End User Documentation
+Title: 0.
+End User Documentation
 Visibility: public
-Layout: Standard
 ---

-# StaticMD - End User Documentation
+# End User Documentation

 Welcome to **StaticMD**, an easy-to-use content management system for creating websites with Markdown.
 This guide will help you get started and master all features.